metaclass-nl/tutorial-api-platform/README.md

 9. Report [api](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter9-api) [react](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter9-react)
 10. End [api](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter10-api) [react](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter10-react)

-Each chapter has one 'api' branche in git and one 'react' branche.
+Each chapter has one 'api' branch in git and one 'react' branch.
 The 'api' branches only contain api code, the 'react' branches contain both api code and react code.
 If you are only interested in the api side you can skip the react branches.
 The api branches only use the Swagger UI